 When someone is dismissed unfairly from their job, the first avenue that comes to mind is usually an unfair dismissal claim.
-In this article we look at the eligibility criteria to make an unfair dismissal claim, what an unfair dismissal claim actually is, the process involved in pursuing an unfair dismissal claim and the types of remedies that can be achieved.
+In this article, we look at the eligibility criteria to make unfair dismissal claims, what an unfair dismissal claim actually is, the process involved in pursuing an unfair dismissal claim and the types of remedies that can be achieved.

 Can I make an unfair dismissal claim?

 A permanent employee can usually make an unfair dismissal claim if:

 - they have completed the minimum period of employment, which is six months for a business with 15 or more employees or 12 months for a business with less than 15 employees;